mo-mosverkstad/java-learning/src/ElectricBikeRepair/ReadingNotes.md

 The DM is a very good tool for discussions about the program that is being developed.
 It can ensure that all parties (**developers**, **clients**, **users**, etc) share a **common view** of the tasks of the program.
 All parties develop a **common nomenclature**.

-The software should be quite similar to the DM to beanappropriate model of the reality.
+The software should be quite similar to the DM to be an appropriate model of the reality.
 This will also make sure that **class names** in the software means something to domain experts.

 The black triangular arrow in figure 4.2c shows in which direction the class-association class sequence shall be read, it does not tell anything about the association’s direction.
 It is up to the diagram author to decide if such black triangles shall be used or not.
 They are most commonly used if class-association-class shall be read from **right to left, or bottom up**.